ahmed-shariff/experiment_server/README.md

 $ experiment-server ui -c sample_config.toml -i 1 -h 127.0.0.1 -p 5000
 ```

-Options:
+### Options:

 - -c, --config-file : path to a .toml config to load on start (optional).

-- -i, --default-participant-index : default participant index to use when no explicit participant id is provided (default 1).
+- -i, --default-participant-index : default participant index to use when no explicit participant id is provided (default 1). (optional)

-- -h, --host : host/interface for the server (default 127.0.0.1).
+- -h, --host : host/interface for the server (default 127.0.0.1). (optional)

-- -p, --port : port for the server (default 5000).
+- -p, --port : port for the server (default 5000). (optional)

+- --editor-only : Launch the editor only. "-i", "-h", and "-p" will be ignored.
+When launching ui with "--editor-only", the config file ("-c") must be passed as well. (optional)

-Behavior and features
+### Behavior and features

+- Startup config validation - When launching the full TUI (without --editor-only), if a config file is provided it is validated at startup.
+If validation fails, the TUI will refuse to start the full UI/server and will exit with an error message suggesting use of verify-config-file or the editor-only mode to edit the file.

 - Can be started without a config file; load a config later from the built-in file browser (filters to directories and .toml files).